GoogleChrome/developer.chrome.com/site/en/blog/inside-browser-part1/index.md

 ## The benefit of multi-process architecture in Chrome

-Earlier, I mentioned Chrome uses multiple renderer process.
-In the most simple case, you can imagine each tab has its own renderer process.
-Let’s say you have 3 tabs open and each tab is run by an independent renderer process.
+Earlier, I mentioned Chrome uses multiple renderer processes.
+In the simplest case, you can imagine each tab having its own renderer process.
+So, if you had three tabs open, each tab would be run by an independent renderer process.
 If one tab becomes unresponsive, then you can close the unresponsive tab and move on while keeping other tabs alive.
 If all tabs are running on one process, when one tab becomes unresponsive, all